The Dot Magazine

 The Boutique – with Brugal 1888, Dalmore 12, Grand Marnier Royal, Biancosarti, almond butter and curry – is rich and silky, spicy, layered and a little unpredictable, which feels right for a drink meant to evoke the creative chaos of the ’70s.
 “I like this style,” Luca says, of the cacao butter rim, scrunching his nose at the thought of a garnish balanced awkwardly on the ice.

 Then the Milanese Noble: Macallan 12, Campari, Mancino Red Vermouth, fig leaf kombucha.
-Refined, intense – a sort of Americano – and precisely as elegant as the decade it honours.
+Refined, intense – a sort of punchy Americano – and precisely as elegant as the decade it honors.
 If Milano da Bere had a house drink, it would be this.
-It arrives in a glass set into a base of specifically selected marble.
-No garnish.
-A spray of Essenzia’s green mandarin.
+It arrives in a glass set into a base of marble.
+And no garnish again, just a spray of Essenzia’s green mandarin that drifts across the counter.

 Related Posts